7

 sudo xrandr --output VGA-1 --mode 1280x1024_60.00

-Supplement from 12/29/2023: to install the resolution of displays and preserve the finished shell-script to change the screen resolution, you can use the program arandr:
+Addition from 12/29/2023: To set the display resolution and save a ready-to-run shell script to change the screen resolution, you can use the program Arandr:

 sudo apt install arandr

-I prescribed the following three commands to the executed file.
+I wrote the following three commands into the executable file.

-At first I created an empty file in a home folder
+First I created an empty file in my home folder

 nano resolution.sh